AcademySoftwareFoundation/xstudio/share/docs/_sources/user_docs/playback.rst.txt

     - *Grid, Horizontal, Vertical:* These compare modes are still under development and not available yet, but will allow multiple sources to be viewed on-screen at the same time.

 .. note::
-    Comparing media in A/B mode makes your computer work harder during playback as it is decoding and storing frames for all of your selected media at the same time. xSTUDIO is optimised to get the most out of your system and in many cases you may be able to A/B compare several sources without imapcting performance, but if you try to A/B compare too many sources at once playback performance may eventually be affected.
+    Comparing media in A/B mode makes your computer work harder during playback as it is decoding and storing frames for all of your selected media at the same time. xSTUDIO is optimised to get the most out of your system and in many cases you may be able to A/B compare several sources without impacting performance, but if you try to A/B compare too many sources at once playback performance may eventually be affected.

 Playhead Loop Modes